Cardene (nicardipine) and Alcohol / Food Interactions

 Moderate Food Interaction

-Talk to your doctor or pharmacist before consuming grapefruit or grapefruit juice if you are receiving treatment with niCARdipine.
-Grapefruit juice may significantly increase the blood levels and effects of medications like niCARdipine.
+You should avoid or limit the consumption of grapefruit and grapefruit juice if you are receiving treatment with niCARdipine.
+Grapefruit juice can significantly increase the blood levels and effects of medications like niCARdipine.
 You may be more likely to experience side effects such as headache, low blood pressure, irregular heartbeat, swelling, and fluid retention.
+Talk to your doctor or pharmacist if you have any questions or concerns.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Cardene (nicardipine) drug Interactions

 There are 580 drug interactions with Cardene (nicardipine)

 There are 6 disease interactions with Cardene (nicardipine) which include:

 - Aortic Stenosis

 - Cardiogenic Shock/Hypotension

 - Renal Dysfunction

 |Highly clinically significant.
 Avoid combinations; the risk of the interaction outweighs the benefit.|